-For FFY 2013, there were 16 individual level incidences of noncompliance.
-The State reviewed the records of all 16 children whose transition planning meetings were not held within timelines in FFY 2013 and verified through the Online IFSP Database that the transition planning meetings were eventually provided, although late, for 15 children (Prong 1).
-One child did not have a transition planning meeting due to administrative errors and correction could not occur because the children was no longer within the jurisdiction of the EIS program.
+For FFY 2016, there were fifteen (15) individual level incidences of noncompliance.
+The State reviewed the records of all fifteen (15) children whose transition planning meetings were not held within timelines in FFY 2016 and verified through the Online IFSP Database that the transition planning meetings were eventually provided, although late, for all fifteen (15) children (Prong 1).

-Findings of Noncompliance Not Yet Verified as Corrected as of FFY 2013 APR Findings of Noncompliance Verified as Corrected Findings Not Yet Verified as Corrected FFY2012 3 0 0 0
+Findings of Noncompliance Not Yet Verified as Corrected as of FFY 2016 APR Findings of Noncompliance Verified as Corrected Findings Not Yet Verified as Corrected None